Fernando García Gómez

-The only Mexican concessionaire of orbital positions and satellite services, for very specific and highly complex matters including the elaboration of legal amendments and lobbying to allow foreign investments in satellite concessionaires, the amendment of its concession title to reduce the bandwidth granted to governmental affairs and the request for the authorization to complete the de-orbitation of a satellite with an expired lifespan.
+The only Mexican concessionaire of orbital positions and satellite services for very specific and intricate matters including the elaboration of legal amendments and lobbying to allow foreign investments in satellite concessionaires, the amendment of its concession title to reduce the bandwidth granted to governmental affairs and the request for the authorization to complete the de-orbitation of a satellite with an expired lifespan.

 A Japanese company in a commercial litigation arising from a commercial relationship with a Mexican company.
 The claims involve alleged improper termination of a contract and improper use of an alleged industrial secret for a contingency of around US$24 million.

 One of the main mobile operators in Mexico against the rulings of the telecommunications regulator to determine interconnection rates with other providers of telecommunication services.

 One of the main participants in the poultry industry against a ruling of the Federal Antitrust Commission deciding the imposition of a major fine (about US$1.5 million) for the alleged practice of a horizontal agreement with its competitors to fix the price of poultry by-products to final consumers.

 A dredging company from the Netherlands in the consultation of public procurement matters, including bid proceedings and the execution of public agreements, with Pemex and Port Administration entities.

 A well-known antiques dealer in a Federal Court trial against the resolution by the Mexican Government denying the exportation of certain antiques through which White & Case obtained a decision that that Article 33 of Mexico's Monuments and Archaeological Zones Law Rulings is unconstitutional.